 Welcome to the fourth era of my life, which picks up where the third era ends:

 After reconnecting with my fourth grade crush and pursuing a long-distance relationship, I decided to relocate to the Chicago area in 2013.
-His family lived nearby, as did Sage’s father (who very much wanted her to move out there).
+His family lived nearby, as did my daughter’s father (who very much wanted her to move out there).
 It was a difficult decision, as it meant giving up my job and leaving my family and the mountains behind.

 We faced a lot of uncertainty at this point.
 Despite months of hunting, neither of us had jobs waiting for us in Chicago, and our financial resources were limited.
 People close to me struggled to understand why I was doing what I was doing or how we were even going to get by.